 - It's important to regularly check your symptoms.

 They're the signs of the progress of your condition and your doctor needs to know about them.
+Symptoms can include:

+- o Needing to sleep propped up on pillows

+- o Shortness of breath walking upstairs

+- o Swollen feet or ankles

+- Regular coughing

+- o Exhaustion preventing you from doing day-to-day activities

+- You can check and track your symptoms

+using a simple 5-question symptom tracker

+available from www.ask-alia.com.au/heart-failure

-Symptoms can include: - o Needing to sleep propped up on pillows - o Shortness of breath walking upstairs - o Swollen feet or ankles - o Regular coughing - o Exhaustion preventing you from doing day-to-day activities - You can check and track your symptoms using a simple 5-question symptom tracker available from heartfailure.com.au - It also helps to talk about your symptoms with your family and friends, as they may have noticed changes you missed.
+- It also helps to talk about your symptoms with your family and friends, as they may have noticed changes you missed.